noahehall/theBookOfNoah/_javascript.md

     ```

 ## promises and asynchronous code
-  - asynchronous: statements occur in multiple timelines, in an unknown order irregardless of how they are defined in code
+  - a]synchronous: statements occur in multiple timelines, in an unknown order irregardless of how they are defined in code
       e.g. network requests, events, threads, timeouts, etc.
   - synchronous: statements happen in order as defined, in a single timeline
   - callbacks: pass one function (cb) to another function, and the cb is invoked when certain conditions are met